Solving multivariate polynomial systems and an invariant from commutative algebra: Solving degree of polynomial systems

-\begin{Rem} Theorem~\ref{theorem-regularity=solvingdegree-homog} and Theorem~\ref{theorem-regularity=solvingdegree} assume that the ideal is either in generic coordinates or zero-dimensional.
-Notice that both assumptions are likely to be satisfied for systems of equations coming from cryptographic systems.
-More precisely, the assumption that the ideal is in generic coordinates is usually satisfied for multivariate cryptosystems, since they are often constructed by applying a generic change of coordinates (and a generic linear transformation) to the set of polynomials which constitutes the private key.
-In addition, most systems of equations coming from cryptography are overdetermined, i.e. the number of polynomials $r$ is greater than the number of variables $n$.
-Therefore, under a \emph{genericity} assumption, the corresponding ideal is zero-dimensional. \end{Rem}

-By combining Theorem~\ref{theorem-regularity=solvingdegree} and classical results on the Castelnuovo-Mumford regularity (see e.g. \cite[Theorem A]{CP99}), one immediately obtains the following bound on the solving degree of zero-dimensional ideals, which is linear in both the number of variables and the degree of the minimal generators of the ideal.
+By combining Theorem~\ref{theorem-regularity=solvingdegree} and classical results on the Castelnuovo-Mumford regularity (see e.g. \cite[Theorem 12.4]{Cha07}), one immediately obtains the following bound on the solving degree of systems which have finitely many solutions over $\bar{\kk}$.
+The bound is linear in both the number of variables and the degrees of the polynomials of the system.